APU/Citrus College station

-APU/Citrus College station is an at-grade light rail station on the L Line of the Los Angeles Metro Rail system.
+APU/Citrus College station is an at-grade light rail station on the A Line of the Los Angeles Metro Rail system.
 It is located between Palm Drive and Citrus Avenue, a block north of Foothill Boulevard, in Azusa, California.
 It is named after the nearby Azusa Pacific University (APU) and Citrus College.

-This station opened on March 5, 2016, as part of Phase 2A of the Foothill Extension, and currently serves as the northern terminus of the L Line.
-Phase 2B of the Foothill Extension will open to Pomona in 2026.
+This station opened on March 5, 2016, as part of Phase 2A of the Gold Line Foothill Extension Project, and served as the northern terminus of the A Line until the line was extended to Pomona on September 19, 2025.

-This station and all the other original and Foothill Extension stations will be part of the A Line upon completion of the Regional Connector project in 2023.

 Due to heavy rain in March 2016, the previously delayed underpass construction on North Citrus Avenue was flooded.
-The Citrus Avenue extension and underpass was finally opened in September 2016.
+The Citrus Avenue extension and underpass were finally opened in September 2016.